Bayesian Projection of Extant Refugee and Asylum Seeker Populations: Results

 \subsection{Projections}

-Projections for all countries with an ongoing crisis detected as of 2021 are included in the appendix.
+Projections for all countries with an ongoing episode detected as of 2021 are included in the appendix.
 Illustrative projections for six of these countries are shown in Figure~\ref{fig:example-projections}.
-Of these countries, Colombia, Gambia, and Somalia have crises in the decline phase, and El Salvador, Haiti, and Honduras have crisis in the growth phase.
+Of these countries, Colombia, Gambia, and Somalia have episode in the decline phase, and El Salvador, Haiti, and Honduras have episodes in the growth phase.
 The strength of the probablistic projections from the Bayesian model as compared to the deterministic benchmark can be seen in Honduras.
 Despite the posterior median projection being similar to the deterministic projection, the Bayesian credible intervals indicate the possibility of continued growth in the refugee and asylum seeker population.
-In Gambia, the posterior median projects faster decline than the deterministic benchmark because the Bayesian model incorporates the previous rates of decline observed in the crisis.
+In Gambia, the posterior median projects faster decline than the deterministic benchmark because the Bayesian model incorporates the previous rates of decline observed in the episode.

 \exampleprojectionsfigure